foysal-cse12/Text_Summarization/README.md

-# Automatic Summarization of Long Documents
+# A Split-and-Merge Approach For Long Document Summarization With Transformer Language Models